trustcassie/gtm-template/README.md

 A number of tags within GTM are pre-configured to be consent aware and will show their Built-In Consent Checks in their Consent Settings, for example Google Analytics and Google Ads.
 Any tags that are pre-configured will not require additional consent checks and will automatically respond accordingly to the consent from the Cookie Banner.

 Any tags that are not pre-configured will require additional consent to fire.
-The below example highlights a tag that checks if consent has been granted for Consent state: functionality_storage before firing.
+The below example highlights a tag that checks if consent has been granted for Consent state: ad_storage before firing.
 This means that you can configure a tag to deploy based on consent state opt in status and your specific requirements.

 **Set up steps**